goldmar/bitcoin-akka/README.md

 License
 -------

-This project is licensed under the terms of the GPL v2 license.
-The project is in ALPHA status, usage in a production environment is strongly discouraged.
+This project is licensed under the terms of the Apache License, Version 2.0.